vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/145/05_sa_IM.md

 title = "05"

 +++
-As noted in the publ. intro. this vs. forms a ring with vs. 1 (so already Geldner n.
+As noted in the published introduction. this vs. forms a ring with vs. 1 (so already Geldner n.

 5cd).
 Note also that vy àbravīd vayúnā … “he has declared the (ritual) patterns …” recalls vayúnā návādhita “he has established the new (ritual) patterns” in the preceding hymn (I.144.5).